Eddie Van Halen never really followed the rules!

 Genius is often accompanied by conflict, and Eddie Van Halen was no exception!
-The band Van Halen kicked off in 1972, and in its 40-plus year run, conflict was central.
+The band Van Halen kicked off in 1972, and conflict was central in its 40-plus year run.
 Van Halen had complicated relationships with some of the people most connected to his success.

-“There is a fury and an antagonism and what comes out of that, when it’s good, oh man, that’s retina-bursting,” Roth told an interviewer.
+“There is a fury and an antagonism, and what comes out of that, when it’s good, oh man, that’s retina-bursting,” Roth told an interviewer.
 But the conflict was constant.
 “And then you assign yourself to the producer who will either take Eddie’s side or my side; you’re either a Dave guy or an Eddie guy.
 You’re all mature enough to understand that we’re all pirates here.
-Of course, you’re gonna betray me.”
+Of course, you’re going to betray me.”

-But despite the conflict, Eddie Van Halen was committed to continuing to collaborate with Roth.
+But despite the conflict, Eddie Van Halen was committed to collaborating with Roth.

 Moxie loves wholeheartedly.

 As antagonistic as Van Halen’s relationship with his on-again, off-again bandmates might have been, his relationship with his son was overwhelmingly positive.
-When bassist Mike Anthony was ousted from the band, Eddie Van Halen filled his spot with Wolfgang, the son whom he shared with former wife Valerie Bertinelli.
+When bassist Mike Anthony was ousted from the band, Eddie Van Halen filled his spot with Wolfgang, whom he shared with his former wife, Valerie Bertinelli.

-Van Halen’s son Wolfgang released a video tribute to his father in the weeks after his death.
-The tribute included a montage of videos and photos of the elder Van Halen with his son.
-It includes an audio clip of Eddie Van Halen saying “I’m so happy to have you as my son.
-I’m so proud of you and I love you so much.”
+Van Halen’s son Wolfgang released a video tribute to his father weeks after his death.
+The honor included a montage of videos and photos of the elder Van Halen with his son.
+It consists of an audio clip of Eddie Van Halen saying, “I’m so happy to have you as my son.
+I’m so proud of you, and I love you so much.”
 His voice is filled with conviction and emotion.

-Perhaps the most remarkable part about the clip is that it wasn’t remarkable at all.
+Perhaps the most remarkable part about the clip is that it wasn’t impressive at all.
 The message wasn’t in response to anything in particular.
-His father left voice mail messages like that for him all the time, Wolfgang told ET’s Kevin Frazier.
+Instead, his father left voice mail messages like that for him all the time; Wolfgang told ET’s, Kevin Frazier.